validatedpatterns/docs/content/blog/2023-11-17-argo-configmanagement-plugins.md

 aliases: /2023/11/17/argocd-cmps/
 ---

-# ArgoCD Configuration Management Plugins and the Validated Patterns Framework
+# Argo CD Configuration Management Plugins and the Validated Patterns Framework

 ## Problem

-ArgoCD has a number of mechanisms for facilitating Kubernetes application deployments besides applying raw manifests.
+Argo CD has a number of mechanisms for facilitating Kubernetes application deployments besides applying raw manifests.
 The most prominent mechanisms it uses are Kustomize (which is built into kubectl now) and Helm (which is an external tool still).
-If the user has additional needs for manifest generation that cannot be met by either of these tools, ArgoCD provides a mechanism called Configuration Management Plugins that allow for editing the manifest stream either in addition to or in lieu of Helm or Kustomize.
+If the user has additional needs for manifest generation that cannot be met by either of these tools, Argo CD provides a mechanism called Configuration Management Plugins that allow for editing the manifest stream either in addition to or in lieu of Helm or Kustomize.
 This mechanism allows, for example, using both Helm and Kustomize on the same template files and/or bases at the same time.
 If the user needs a custom tool, such as [PolicyGen](https://cloud.redhat.com/blog/generating-governance-policies-using-kustomize-and-gitops) to be involved in generating Kubernetes manifests, this feature enables its use.
-Similarly, another use for this feature is to enable the [ArgoCD Vault Plugin](https://github.com/argoproj-labs/argocd-vault-plugin), which works by substituting specific tags in manifests.
+Similarly, another use for this feature is to enable the [Argo CD Vault Plugin](https://github.com/argoproj-labs/argocd-vault-plugin), which works by substituting specific tags in manifests.
 This allows users to avoid storing secrets directly in git repositories, which is one of the key needs of an operational GitOps strategy.